 Problems Adding to Cart?
 Click here for assistance.

-Jenetiqa Firm Up Body and Hands Firming Cream ($22 in the shop) is my second foray into the Jenetiqa line, which has made ubiquinone its hero ingredient.
+Jenetiqa Firm Up Body and Hands Firming Cream ($22) is my second foray into the Jenetiqa line, which has made ubiquinone its hero ingredient.
 It can take me a while to get to know and love a product—weeks, sometimes months—but with this hand cream, I was won over from the get-go.
 And five weeks later, my hands really look smoother and younger.
 This is a keeper.

 For the past few months I have had recurring eczema on my hands, along the side of my right forefinger, the palm of my left hand, just under my wedding ring…no longer.
 About a week after using Jenetiqa Firm Up Body and Hands Firming Cream, I instinctively began to think it was helping and then the eczema completely cleared up.
 When I went to Jenetiqa’s website to write this review, I cracked a huge smile upon reading “this cream will help heal skin conditions such as eczema and dermatitis.”
 And so it does.

 I have mainly focused on using it as a hand cream.
 The 4 oz tube is not really sufficient, although the price is more than decent, for a head to toe treatment after every shower.
 So I used it to smooth the décolleté and target bumpy areas on the thighs and dry elbows.